 Contactors - Contactors connected to the primary thermal cutout and airflow interlock safety circuits must be provided by the duct heater manufacturer.
 Effective June 2009 UL requires that all open coil element duct heaters be furnished with disconnecting type controlling, safety and backup contactors breaking all ungrounded conductors.
-Practically speaking, this means that all, but small 120 and 277 volt single-phase open coil heaters, must be supplied with either disconnecting contactors built into the heater terminal box or into a remote panelboard.
+Practically speaking, this

++ Although UL requirements are uniform throughout the country, local electrical codes may deviate from the NEC.
+For information on local requirements, consult your Indeeco representative. means that all, but small 120 and 277 volt single-phase open coil heaters, must be supplied with either disconnecting contactors built into the heater terminal box or into a remote panelboard.
 Indeeco's standard is to supply disconnecting contactors which break all ungrounded conductors in open coil heaters.
 Due to the intrinsic safety of finned tubular duct heaters, UL does not require the use of disconnecting type contactors.
 Indeeco's standard is to supply de-energizing contactors, which break only one line of single-phase circuits and two lines of three-phase circuits.
 Disconnecting contactors are available with finned tubular heaters if required.